Who are the Anunnaki?

 the "mere" ability to read the Sumerian that will produce an accurate rendering of it.

-Like so many other paradigms that make it into popular culture, the alien astronaut
+Like so many other paradigms that make it into popular culture, the alien astronaut theory has

-various characters are the superhuman alien-hybrid progenitors of "the chosen."
+characters are the superhuman alien-hybrid progenitors of "the chosen."

 In reality, there was no reason to recreate the ancient gods as aliens or humans, because